 In this thesis, we try to solve the problem of Multi-Camera Tracking (MCT).
-Multi-Camera Tracking aims to tracking multiple targets in a camera network.
-To be specific, we focus on tracking pedestrians as our priority target.
+Multi-Camera Tracking aims to track multiple targets in a camera network.
+Specifically, we focus on tracking pedestrians as our priority target.
 Multi-Camera Tracking is the critical underlying technology for building large-scale intelligent surveillance systems.
-Building such complex systems requires solving some of the hardest tasks in computer vision, including detection, single-camera tracking (also known as visual object tracking, multi-object tracking), inter-camera tracking and re-identification.
+Building such complex systems requires solving some of the hardest task in computer vision, including detection, single-camera tracking (also known as visual object tracking, multi-object tracking), inter-camera tracking and re-identification.

-As a large-scale intelligent surveillance system typically connects thousands of camera, an awe-inpiring amount of video data is collected every second for further analysis by machines.
-However, such tremendous amount of data could potentially overwhelm even the most capable machines if not processed efficiently.
+As a large-scale intelligent surveillance system typically connects thousands of camera, a tremendous amount of video data is collected every second by machines.
+However, such amount of data could potentially overwhelm even the most capable machines if not processed efficiently.
 Therefore, it is critical for us to develop efficient ways to extract useful information from the videos.
 A typical approach for surveillance systems is to stream all videos to a central server and perform analysis all at once on the server.
 Yet, such approach not only put extensive stress on the central server but also requires expensive bandwidth to transmit high-resolution videos from edge to the server.
-Therefore, we aim to develop a distributed approach to process the videos in contrast to the traditional centralized approach.
+Therefore, we aim to develop a distributed solution to process the videos in contrast to the traditional centralized approach.

 We propose a novel unsupervised Person Re-Identification method for learning CNN on unseen environments without the need of human annotation.
 We observe that the spatial and temporal information captured along with pedestrian images could serve as supervisory signals for adapting CNN to new environments.
 Base on these free context information, we introduce three data mining techniques to extract training data: Cross-Track Mining (CTM), Cross-Camera Mining (CCM) and Cross-Domain Mining (CDM).
 We name our method as C3M.